alistapart/pattern-library/README.md

 #### Setting up Your Dev Environment

 `grunt && grunt watch` to setup watching on the source in `_tmpl`.
-To view the examples fire up the simple development webserver (based on `expressjs`) on `localhost:3000` with:
+To view the examples fire up the simple development webserver (using `expressjs`) on `localhost:3000` with:

 ```bash
 $ node app.js
 ```

-Or, if you plan on hacking on the core views (`index.ejs` or `patchwork.ejs`) ot the simple devserver itself run it with nodemon for reloading on changes.
+Or, if you plan on hacking on the devserver views (`index.ejs` or `patchwork.ejs`) or the devserver itself run it with `nodemon` for automatic restarting on changes.

 ```bash
 $ nodemon app.js